FTAI Aviation (FTAI)

 With a focus on the CFM56 engine that powers Boeing and Airbus’s planes, FTAI Aviation (NASDAQ:FTAI) sells, leases, maintains, and repairs aircraft engines.

-- Incremental sales over the last two years have been highly profitable as its earnings per share increased by 73.8% annually, topping its revenue gains
+- Performance over the past two years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 82.4% outpaced its revenue gains

 Why Is Now The Time To Buy FTAI Aviation?